-The Study Area is located in the catchment of the Hawkesbury-Nepean River, within the sub-catchment of the Nepean River (Table 2).
-The Nepean River rises in the Great Dividing Range to the west of the Study Area.
-Flows in the upper reaches of the Nepean River are highly regulated by the Upper Nepean Water Supply Scheme, operated by the Water NSW, incorporating four major water supply dams on the Cataract, Cordeaux, Avon and Nepean Rivers.
+The Nepean River rises in the Great Dividing Range to the west of the Study Area, although its headwaters also lie in the coastal ranges to the east of the Study Area.
+Flows in the upper reaches of the Nepean River are highly regulated by the Upper Nepean Water Supply Scheme, operated by WaterNSW, which incorporates four major water supply dams on the Cataract, Cordeaux, Avon and Nepean Rivers.
+Flows in the Nepean River near and downstream of the Study Area are not part of a WaterNSW Drinking Water Catchment Area (HEC, 2021).